James R. Smith: Service to swimming community

-Smith authored several books on aquatic coaching and the mechanics of play.
-His 1936 book, Playing and Coaching Water Polo, was the first text on the sport.
-At the same time, Smith developed a water polo ball made with an inflatable bladder and a rubber fabric cover, which improved performance.
+Smith wrote articles for the Associated Press, Swimming World Magazine and Water Polo Scoreboard.
+He authored several books on aquatic coaching and the mechanics of play.
+His 1936 book, Playing and Coaching Water Polo, broke ground as one of the earlies texts on the sport, and he later authored "Water Polo in the Olympics".
+He served as a member of the U.S. Olympic Water Polo Committee from 1948 to 1956, and the National AAU Water Polo Committee from 1948 to 1976.
+He developed a water polo ball made with an inflatable bladder and a rubber fabric cover, which improved performance, adding spectator interest to the game.